straightdave/arion/README.md

 $ ./postgal -e Hello -d '{"Name":"dave"}' -meta 'k1=v1 k2=v2 k1=v3'
 ```

+The value of `-meta` is a plain string of k-v pairs seperated by spaces.
+Keys can duplicate and later one wins.
+For more details please refer to https://github.com/grpc/grpc-go/blob/master/Documentation/grpc-metadata.md

-#### [experimental] Call via streaming
+#### [experimental] Call in streaming modes

-Now calling via streaming is supported by Arion/Postgal.
+Invoking via streaming is supported.
-You can use `-m` to provide a stream mode for postgal when calling endpoints:
+You can use `-m` to indicate a stream mode when calling endpoints:

-For example, a client-side streaming call:

 ```
 $ ./postgal -e RouteGuide#RecordRoute -d '{"latitude":123, "longitude":123}' -m client -n 10